![]() |

 LED Light ReplacementReplacing an LED Light requires both hardware replacement and software configuration procedures.
 Each LED Light must be configured for its specific location on the vehicle.
 Configuration parameters are identified in the LED Light section of the Equipment Guide.
 Hardware ReplacementTo remove and replace an LED Light, follow these steps:

-LED Light and Control Software ConfigurationRefer to the configuration parameter table in the LED Light section of the Equipment Guide.: Commands below are case sensitive.
+LED Light and Control Software ConfigurationRefer to the configuration parameter table in the LED Light section of the Equipment Guide.:

 |